cp3402-students/CMS-SP52-2022-Group-2/README.md

-This is Group 2's github repository for the website.
+<h1>CP3402 CMS Group 2</h1>
-Included are the wordpress website files itself, and the PHP/XMAPP themes
+This is the Baizonn Learning centre website github repository developed by group 2